exercism/python/docs/ABOUT.md

 Python was created by Guido van Rossum and first released in 1991.
-The [Python Software Foundation][psf] manages and directs resources for Python and CPython development and receives proposals for changes to the language from [members][psf membership] of the community via [Python Enhancement Proposals or PEPs][peps].
+The [Python Software Foundation][psf] manages and directs resources for Python and CPython development and receives proposals for changes to the language from [members][psf membership] of the community via [Python Enhancement Proposals (PEPs)][peps].
-It is considered a strong language for programmers [starting their journey][python for beginners], with a welcoming community and many resources available to learners of all levels and persuasions.
+It is considered a strong language for programmers [starting their journey][python for beginners], with a welcoming community and many resources available to learners of all levels and interests.

 Python puts a strong emphasis on code readability and (_similar to Haskell_) uses [significant indentation][significant indentation] to denote function, method, and class definitions.
-Code can be written and executed from the command line, in an interactive interpreter session, in [JupyterLab][jupyter] (Jupyter notebook), or a wide variety of [code editors and IDEs][editors for python].
+Code can be written and executed from the command line, in an interactive interpreter session, in [JupyterLab][jupyter] (Jupyter Notebooks), or a wide variety of [code editors and IDEs][editors for python].

 [Python is used extensively][python is used extensively] in scientific computing, finance, games, networking, internet development, and in assembling pipelines of other programs.